PDrifting/CBookDraft/book.markdown

 **SINGLE-ENTRANCE/SINGLE-EXIT** - As mentioned earlier in Pointers, there is an issue with Function Pointers creating a potential for unpredictable code.
 To simplify the flow and reduce the branching potential inside your Function you should ensure that you only have a single return statement that exists at the end of each of your Functions.
 Placing more than one return statement inside a Function has the potential to confuse the compiler and prevent it from creating clean bytecode.
 Make sure you do what you can to assist the compiler to create predictable and clean bytecode by ensuring simple program flow.
 Many programmers will argue this does not matter, but it does.
 You might also hear arguments that languages like GO promote the idea of multiple exits from a Function.
 Please remember, that not all compilers treat all forms of code the same.
 What works well in one language, is unlikely to be performant in others.
 C compilers are complex, they do not do well with complicated code.
 They make mistakes, and often their internal prediction algorithms to optimise code will give up when you fail to keep the flow of your code simple.
 See the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle).
 When in doubt check your code with [Godbolt](https://godbolt.org).

 **NOTE** - No process is going to save you from mistakes you're going to make in your code based on standards, compiler warnings, or style guides.
-Based on the discussions around Functions, you are encouraged to understand that C can be an over forgiving language and pretty much take whatever you throw at it.
+Based on the discussions around Functions, you are encouraged to understand that C can be an over-forgiving language and pretty much take whatever you throw at it.
 Understanding what the code is doing in C is far more important than anything you can do to generate useless warnings for mistakes you should be aware of in your code.

 [Return to Index](#index)